Concordium/concordium.github.io/source/shared/net/concepts/concepts-transactions.rst

 The most basic transaction is the GTU transfer that is used to send GTU from one account to another.
 However, there are several transaction types on the Concordium blockchain:

 - Send GTU
+- Send GTU with a schedule
 - Shield GTU
 - Unshield GTU
+- Make shielded transfer
 - Add baker
 - Remove baker
 - Update baker stake